-An error fare could also be published for a hotel booking or any other reservation made online by a system or by an agent.
-It’s hard to predict whether error flight fares are published by airlines mistakenly, or agencies are neglecting prices.
-Error Fares are common and if you search for them online, make sure that the agency you are going to deal with and is reviewed by other travelers.
+An error fare could also be made for a hotel booking or any other reservation made online by a system or by an agent.
+It’s hard to predict whether error flight fares are published by airlines mistakenly- or agencies are neglecting prices.
+Error Fares are common and if you search for them online, make sure that the agency you are going to deal with is reviewed by other travelers.

-Once the ticket is booked, an air company will admit the mistake and you will enjoy the discounted flight.
-Or, in case, you addressed airline directly, the price might go up before you made a booking.
+Once the ticket is booked, an airline company will admit the mistake, and you will enjoy the discounted flight.
+Or, in case you addressed the airline directly, the price might go up before you make a booking.

 The Bottom Line of Error Fares

-Secondly, there are agencies which are trying to make a Fake Error Fares (sounds impossible, but that’s true).
-By publishing unrealistically low prices, the advertisers attract people, even though there is a usual discount for the flight.
-Once the booking is made, all the rest of the services and fees (e.g. luggage) will cost you the same as the ticket price or even higher.
-Search for companies, which publish “all-In, round-trip” prices to minimize the risks.
+Secondly, some agencies try to make Fake Error Fares (which sounds impossible, but it is true.)
+By publishing low prices, advertisers can then attract people even though there is a usual discount for the flight.
+Once the booking is made, and the services and fees are added, the cost will be the same as the pre-discounted ticket price or even higher.
+Search for companies that publish “all-In, round-trip” prices to minimize the risk.

 Thirdly, finding error flight fares by yourself can be time-consuming.
 Surfing through airline websites and comparing prices takes time, and the probability of finding an error fare is low.
 Subscribe to a newsletter and price drops to see when the prices are going lower than published before.